Chase Anonymisation: Privacy-Preserving Knowledge Graphs with Logical Reasoning

-\paragraph{(b) Subgraphs identification and isomorphism bucketing} We first find all the weakly connected subgraphs of the KG induced by a set of $x$ vertices (\textbf{line 2}, function \emph{ConnectedInducedSubgraphs})\footnote{We adapt the algorithm by S.\ Karakashian et al.~\cite{karakashian2013algorithm} to the case of directed graphs.} and gather them in $\mathcal{H}$.
-Then, for each subgraph $H \in \mathcal{H}$, we apply the reasoning rules $\Sigma$ to obtain their derived extensional component; together, they form the set $\mathcal{G}$ (\textbf{line 2}).
-Then, we group together the subgraphs of $\mathcal{G}$ into KG-isomorphic clusters, referred to as \emph{buckets}: each bucket only contains subgraphs that are KG-isomorphic to each other according to Definition \ref{def:isomorphism}.
-This happens in \textbf{line 3}, where the function \emph{IsomorphismBucketing} returns $\mathbb{B}$, the set of buckets, and $\mathbb{I}$ the set of KG-isomorphism functions between any pair of KG-isomophic subgraphs found; to do so we use the algorithm in \cite{cordella2001improved}.
-The process of isomorphism bucketing is quite straightforward and it is done iteratively on the elements of $\mathcal{G}$.
-Indeed, let \( \mathbb{B} \) the set of KG-isomorphic buckets of the first $i$ elements of $\mathcal{G}$ and let $H_{i+1}\in \mathcal{G}$ the next considered subgraph.
-Since the KG-isomorphism induces an equivalence relation, it suffices to check whether $H_{i+1}$ is isomorphic to a representative of each equivalence class (bucket): if so, than $H_{i+1}$ is added to such bucket, otherwise a new bucket is created with $H_{i+1}$ as representative. \paragraph{(c) k-anonymity} From each bucket $\mathcal{B}\in \mathbb{B}$ we want to choose $k$ KG-isomorphic subgraphs with pairwise disjoint set of vertices (\textbf{lines 4--9}).
-If the bucket $\mathcal{B}$ has less than $k$ vertex-disjoint subgraphs, we copy (and add to $A$) some of them until reaching $k$ vertex-disjoint subgraphs (\textbf{lines 6--8}).
-After this process, we leave in each bucket only the $k$ chosen subgraphs (\textbf{line 9}): they will be the ones fulfilling item (4) of Definition \ref{def:isomo} of KG-isomorphism.
-We call $\mathcal{V}$ the set of all the vertices appearing in at least a subgraph of a bucket: these are the vertices for which we want to guarantee the diversity of the sensitive attributes $\xi$.
-In \textbf{line 10} we ensure that the new graph $A$ is weakly connected by randomly adding a synthetic edge between the original graph and each other weakly connected component.
-At the end of this part, each subgraph of the input KG $G$ of cardinality $x$ has other $k-1$ subgraphs in $A$ that are KG-isomorphic to it.
+\textit{(b) Subgraphs identification and isomorphism bucketing.} We first find all the weakly connected subgraphs of the KG induced by a set of $x$ vertices (\textbf{line 2}, function \emph{ConnectedInducedSubgraphs}, where we adapt the algorithm by S.\ Karakashian et al.~\cite{karakashian2013algorithm} to the case of directed graphs) and gather them in $\mathcal{H}$.
+Then, for each subgraph $H \in \mathcal{H}$, we apply the reasoning rules $\Sigma$ to obtain their chase graph; together, they form the set $\mathbb{G}$ (\textbf{line 2}).
+Then, we group together the subgraphs of $\mathcal{H}$ into chase-isomorphic clusters, referred to as \emph{buckets}: each bucket only contains subgraphs that are chase-isomorphic to each other according to Definition \ref{def:isomorphism}.
+This happens in \textbf{line 3}, where the function \emph{IsomorphismBucketing} returns $\mathbb{B}$, the set of buckets, and $\mathbb{I}$ the set of chase-isomorphism functions $\Psi$ between elements of $\mathbb{G}$; to do so we use a variant of the algorithm in \cite{cordella2001improved}.
+The process of isomorphism bucketing is quite straightforward, and it is done iteratively on the elements of $\mathcal{H}$.
+Indeed, let \( \mathbb{B} \) be the set of chase-isomorphic buckets of the first $i$ elements of $\mathcal{H}$ and let $H_{i+1}\in \mathcal{H}$ be the next considered subgraph.
+Since the chase-isomorphism induces an equivalence relation, it suffices to check whether $H_{i+1}$ is isomorphic to a representative of each equivalence class (bucket): if so, then $H_{i+1}$ is added to such bucket, otherwise a new bucket is created with $H_{i+1}$ as representative.